zapta/legacy_stepper_motor_analyzer/README.md

 Action | Description
 :------------: | :-------------
 ![](./www/trash.png) | Clear all data.
-Tap the graph | Toggles the range of the vertical axis.
+Tap the graph | Changes the range of the vertical axis.

 &nbsp;